 While the natural drug detox can help individuals overcome their physical addiction to drugs and alcohol, it comes with many challenges.
 Detoxing cold turkey is not idealfor anyone who has been abusing drugs or addicted to a substance for an extended period of time.

 Withdrawal symptoms associated with hard drugs can be very uncomfortable, and even painful.
 There is a higher risk of experiencing life-threatening effects without the aid of medication to ease these symptoms.
 It also increases the risk of relapse as most people would rather take the drug in order to avoid nasty symptoms that come with withdrawal.

 Alcohol and drug abuse can quickly turn an idyllic life into one of devastation and pain.
 Getting treatment can help you recover and avoid suffering any longer.
 At Get Treatment, we can help you find the right Vermont drug treatment program.
 There a number of different treatment centers in Vermont.
 Some offer residential treatment, while others offer and outpatient rehabilitation programs.

-- Intensive outpatient rehab programs or IOP are a step down from short-term residential treatment.
+Intensive outpatient rehab programs or IOP is a step down from short-term residential treatment.
 While patients do not have to reside in the treatment facility, they are required to attend daily or weekly scheduled individual and group-based therapy sessions.